 Covered services are limited to the first 120 days of confinement each calendar year.
-(For CIGNA HealthCare and UnitedHealthcare, this is a combined limit with inpatient rehabilitation facility services.)
+(For CIGNA HealthCare and UnitedHealthcare, this is a combined limit with inpatient rehabilitation facility services.
+For Harvard Pilgrim HMO, there is a limit of 100 days per calendar year.)